CorndelWithSoftwire/DevOps-Course-FAQs/Modules/Module_9/Project_Exercise/hints.md

 <details markdown="1">
 <summary markdown="1">
-On a Mac and getting an error containing "SSL: CERTIFICATE_VERIFY_FAILED"?
+Are you getting an error containing "SSL: CERTIFICATE_VERIFY_FAILED"?
 </summary>

 Here's the solution: